Skip to content

 CodeMirror — the cross-framework code editor

 CodeMirror is Rozie's data-bound port of CodeMirror 6 — the de-facto modular code editor for the web.
-One .rozie source file ships idiomatic React, Vue, Svelte, Angular, Solid, and Lit consumers from a single wrapper.
 Every framework today carries its own hand-maintained CodeMirror binding (react-codemirror, vue-codemirror, svelte-codemirror, ngx-codemirror) — each shuttles a value through the EditorView/EditorState API and forwards changes back out.
-Rozie collapses all of them (plus the Solid and Lit wrappers that do not exist upstream) into one source.
+Rozie ships the same <CodeMirror> (same props, two-way value binding, and imperative handle) in React, Vue, Svelte, Angular, Solid, and Lit.
 See the CodeMirror libraries comparison for the full per-framework matrix — including the Angular wrapper that's still on CodeMirror 5.

 This page is the show-and-tell: the API surface, per-framework quick starts, the imperative handle, the consumer-extensible :extensions passthrough, and the per-target recipe for the five panel / topPanel / tooltip / gutter / decoration portal slots.